Health Secretary rejects Friarage Hospital review call

 But Mr Hunt said he supported the view that a public consultation into the plans should be held instead.

-The changes to maternity and child services at the Friarage were proposed after a national clinical advisory team report indicated the hospital's paediatric unit was unsustainable.'Not the end'
+The changes to maternity and child services at the Friarage were proposed after a national clinical advisory team report indicated the hospital's paediatric unit was unsustainable.

 The preferred option of NHS Hambleton, Richmondshire and Whitby Clinical Commissioning Group (CCG) is to replace overnight children's care at the Friarage with a day care assessment unit, and to have midwife-led maternity services instead of consultant-led.